ATSiem/email-agent-workshop/DEPLOYMENT.md

 npm install && npm run build
 ```

-The application will automatically initialize the database on startup.
+Note: This may fail if the data directory doesn't exist.

-### Option 2: Custom Build Script
+### Option 3: Custom Build Script

 If you need to perform additional steps during the build process, use the custom build script: